 Answer: When it paves over the world’s largest repository of fruits and berries adapted to northern climes.

-Approximately 90% of the germplasm at Pavlovsk can be found nowhere else.
-The importance of this collection to plant breeders, particularly those in the boreal through temperate zones, can’t be overstated.
-This diverse pool of genetic material is needed to develop new varieties adapted to the ever changing complex of diseases, pests and climate variability that can threaten our food supplies.
+Approximately 90% of the Pavlovsk germplasm can be found nowhere else in the world.
+And, the importance of this collection to plant breeders, particularly those in the boreal and temperate zones, can’t be overstated.
+This diverse pool of genetic material is needed to develop new varieties.
+Varieties adapted to the ever changing complex of diseases, pests and climate variability that can threaten our food supplies.

-Case in point, in the interior of British Columbia where I reside, Agriculture and Agri-food Canada long ago closed the agricultural experimental station in Prince George in the name of austerity.
-The reasoning for terminating the only regional agricultural research support was that this area was on the fringe of agriculture and was well supported economically by the forest industry.
-Now in the wake of the the mountain pine beetle epidemic that is laying waste to a portion of BC’s forest industry, community economic development organizations are scrambling to reassemble regional support for the agricultural sector to help strengthen and diversify the economy.
+Case in point.
+In the interior of British Columbia where I reside, Agriculture and Agri-food Canada long ago closed the agricultural experimental station in Prince George in the name of austerity.
+The reasoning for terminating the only regional agricultural research support was that this area was on the fringe of agriculture.
+And, they argued, it was well supported economically by the forest industry.
+Now the mountain pine beetle epidemic is laying waste to this portion of BC’s forest industry.
+And, community development organizations are scrambling to reassemble regional support for the agricultural sector to help strengthen and diversify the economy.
 And they are finding that cropping resources and options, particularly for permanent agriculture, are limited.

 New disease and pest outbreaks that can colonize a warmer future are a real possibility.
 We’re are already seeing new populations of spotted wing drosophila that could smack down our multi-million dollar berry industry.
 Oak wilt disease also has a foothold in Canada and is moving northward.
 The fallout from mad cow disease has sent the cattle industry into a decade-long downturn.

 Preserving and culturing diverse production opportunities will greatly lower the risks to agricultural producers and interruptions to global food supplies.
-And it starts with concrete actions at the regional level to preserve and expand the genetic diversity on which agriculture is founded.
+And it starts with concrete actions at the regional level.
+We must preserve and expand the genetic diversity on which agriculture is founded.